Skip to Content

 While it is only 145 miles from Duluth to the border of Canada, there is so much to see and do along Minnesota’s North Shore of Lake Superior.
 You can even divert from the lakeshore and head into the Boundary Waters on the Gunflint Trail out of Grand Marais.

-There are several state parks along Highway 61 that offer camping and scenic views.
-Check out waterfalls and views at Gooseberry Falls, Temperance River, or Tettegouche State Park.
+Several state parks along Highway 61 offer camping and scenic views.
+Visit Gooseberry Falls, Temperance River, or Tettegouche State Park to see waterfalls and views.

 DestinationRecommended StayDon’t Miss This